Dmitry-Borodkin/voidc/doc/tutorial.md

 ```

 Void's source text is a sequence of so-called "units".
-In example above we can see two units: first with `v_import`, and second with `printf`.
+In example above you can see two of them: the first with `v_import`, and the second with `printf`.
-Each unit (usually) is enclosed in (*magic* :wink:) curly braces and can be seen as a function's body
+Each unit (usually) is enclosed in (*magic*) curly braces and can be seen as a function's body
 in the syntax similiar to "C".

 Units are processed by the `voidc` compiler sequentially, one by one.
 For each unit, the following operations are performed:

-  1. Source text is parsed down to the enclosing `}`, resulting in the AST.
+  1. Source text is *parsed* down to the enclosing `}`, resulting in the AST.
-  2. The AST is compiled to the object file (in memory) which contains the "unit action" function.
+  2. The AST is *compiled* to the object file (in memory) which contains the "unit action" function.
   3. This "unit action" is *executed* in compiler's environment by LLVM's JIT.

 In the "Hello, world" example above the first unit calls the compiler's intrinsic function `v_import`.